-After the request to end the "Can this Marriage be Saved?" column was rejected, the group offered a new column entitled “Should this Marriage be Saved?"
-This column rejected the idea that it was up to women to "save their marriage" by pleasing their husbands.
+After the request to end the "Can this Marriage be Saved?" columnn was rejected, the group offered a new columnn entitled “Should this Marriage be Saved?"
+This columnn rejected the idea that it was up to women to "save their marriage" by pleasing their husbands.
 The article acknowledged that many women were in dissatisfying relationships that demanded that they surrender their identity and ambition.
 The article offered an example of a woman who escaped this situation through divorce and became a researcher.
 The article concluded with measures that the government might take to assist women who are seeking a divorce.

 Finally, the protesters offered a critique of the magazine's emphasis on fashion and preconceived standards of physical beauty.
 One article challenged these ideas by discussing how women are often perceived on a scale of beauty that presents them as either desirable or undesirable sex objects.
 This article argued that society prescribes roles for women that limit womanhood to serving the needs and sexual appetites of men.
 The next article challenged the idea that this pleasure was a one-way relationship and also challenged the notion that sex was a taboo.